Dominican Republic literature: Dominican poetry

+Poetry has had prominent exponents in the Dominican Republic.
+The 19th century was a robust time for the genre, although the 20th century was even more prolific and saw Dominican poetry mature with the emergence of modernism via the avant-garde movements.

-The outstanding trilogy of Dominican poetry of the 19th century is made up of Salomé Ureña, José Joaquín Pérez and Gastón Fernando Deligne.
-They are the three pillars on which the poetry of the period rests in its patriotic, indigenist and psychological aspects.
-But it was not until the 20th century when poetry reached the category of modern, with the emergence of the avant-garde movements.
+During the colonial period, Cristóbal de Llerena wrote the interlude Octava de Corpus Christi and Leonor de Ovando wrote sonnets.
+However, the outstanding triumvirate of 19th century Dominican poetry consisted of Salomé Ureña, José Joaquín Pérez, and Gastón Fernando Deligne, the three pillars on which the poetry of that period rested in all of its patriotic, indigenist and psychological aspects.
+Following them were Manuel María Valencia, the first romantic poet, through to Fabio Fiallo and others who assimilated the influences of European literary currents, and on to the incipient modernism embodied in the three important figures of Valentín Giró, Ricardo Pérez Alfonseca, and Osvaldo Bazil.

-Poetry is the most cultivated genre since Manuel María Valencia, the first romantic poet, through Fabio Fiallo and others who assimilated the influences of European literary currents, to the incipient emergence of modernism embodied in three important figures: Valentín Giró, Ricardo Pérez Alfonseca and Osvaldo Bazil.
-Darío 's influences diminished with the appearance of posthumism, around 1921.
-Otilio Vigil Díaz, who introduced the avant-garde in Dominican literature, was a great renovator of national lyric poetry, influenced by French symbolism.
-Thus, he founded the first poetic movement of a unipersonal nature, to which Zacarías Espinal joined and which he called Vedrinismo because in his verses he tried to do the pirouettes that the French aviator Jules Vedrines did in the air.
+But it was not until the emergence of the avant-garde movements in the 20th century that Dominican poetry actually reached the category of the modern.
+Influenced by French symbolism, Otilio Vigil Díazo introduced the avant-garde in Dominican literature and was a great renovator of national lyric poetry.
+He founded the first poetic movement of a unipersonal nature and was joined by Zacarías Espinal, calling the movement Vedrinismo because in his verses he tried to do the pirouettes that the French aviator Jules Vedrines did in the air.
+Vigil Díaz introduced modernism in the form of free verse and prose poems with his books Góndolas (1912) and Galeras de Pafos (1921).

-Vigil Díaz introduced modernism by creating free verse and the prose poem with his books Góndolas (1912) and Galeras de Pafos (1921).
-After him, Dominican poetry experienced another great moment represented by Domingo Moreno Jimenes, when he founded, together with the philosopher Andrés Avelino and the poet Rafael Augusto Zorrilla, the aforementioned posthumism.
-They wrote a manifesto that added to the avant-garde a poetry of a nationalist character that rescued the local color, the landscape and the identity of the Dominican man.
-With this school, the Dominican poetic tradition was renewed to incubate new voices that strengthened it.
+After Vedrines, Dominican poetry experienced another great moment when the trio of Domingo Moreno Jimenes, the philosopher Andrés Avelino, and the poet Rafael Augusto Zorrilla together founded Posthumism (sic) around 1921.
+They wrote a manifesto that added a poetry of a nationalist character to the avant-garde, rescuing the local color, the landscape, and the identity of the Dominican man.
+With this school, the Dominican poetic tradition was renewed by incubating new voices that strengthened it, although Darío's influence diminished with the appearance of Posthumism.

-This movement was followed by the Surprised Poetry movement, the most dynamic group with a great aesthetic openness, made up of great poets such as Franklin Mieses Burgos, Mariano Lebrón Saviñón, Antonio Fernández Spencer, Aída Cartagena Portalatín, Freddy Gatón Arce, among others.
-This group of poets had as their motto poetry with the universal man, contrary to posthumanism.
-This was followed by the generation of the Independents of 40, made up of Manuel del Cabral, Héctor Incháustegui Cabral, Pedro Mir and Tomás Hernández Franco, who published emblematic poems such as Compadre Mon, There is a country in the world, Poem of a single anguish and Yelidá.
-From those surprises emerged another group of poets called the Generation of '48, made up of, among others, Victor Villegas, Maximo Aviles Blonda, Lupo Hernandez Rueda, Luis Alfredo Torres, Rafael Valera Benitez and Abelardo Vicioso.
+The Posthumism movement was followed by the Surprised Poetry movement, made up of Franklin Mieses Burgos, Mariano Lebrón Saviñón, Antonio Fernández Spencer, Aída Cartagena Portalatín, Freddy Gatón Arce, among others.
+Contrary to posthumism, this group of poets displayed a great aesthetic openness and had as their motto "poetry with the universal man".
+This was followed by the generation of the Independents of 40, made up of Manuel del Cabral, Héctor Incháustegui Cabral, Pedro Mir and Tomás Hernández Franco, who published emblematic poems such as Compadre Mon, There Is a Country in the World, Poem of a Single Anguish, and Yelidá.
+From them emerged another group of poets called the Generation of '48, made up of, among others, Victor Villegas, Maximo Aviles Blonda, Lupo Hernandez Rueda, Luis Alfredo Torres, Rafael Valera Benitez, and Abelardo Vicioso.